TheWolfpacker - TheWolfpacker.com bracket: Best NC State game since 2000, round two

 TheWolfpacker.com bracket: Best NC State game since 2000, round two

-It is time to begin the second round, where the voting is sure to be tighter.
+It is time to begin the second round, where the choices are sure to be harder.
+Voting in the Carter-Finley Region is already underway.

-In the Carter-Finley Region, the voting results when chalk, with all the higher seeds advancing.
+In the PNC Arena Region, one upset in the first saw the six seed, the famous Hurricane Matthew game against Notre Dame, move on.
 The winners of these two matchups will determine who moves on the regional final.

 TheWolfpacker.com premium members can vote on this poll on the message board here.